-We incurred the following fees from Ernst & Young LLP for the audit of the consolidated financial statements and for other services provided during the years ended December 31, 2022 and 2021.
+We incurred the following fees from Ernst & Young LLP for the audit of the consolidated financial statements and for other services provided during the years ended December 31, 2023 and 2022.

-2022 2021
+2023 2022

-Audit fees(1) \$ 769,000 \$ 1,525,536
+Audit fees(1) \$ 1,360,000 \$ 769,000

 Audit-related fees - -

-Tax fees - -
+Tax fees (2) 60,750 -

 All other fees - -

-Total fees \$ 769,000 \$ 1,525,536
+Total fees \$ 1,420,750 \$ 769,000

-(1) Consist of aggregate fees for professional services provided in connection with the annual audit of our consolidated financial statements, the review of our quarterly condensed consolidated financial statements, consultations on accounting matters directly related to the audit, and comfort letter procedures in connection with our public offerings in 2022 and our initial public offering, or the IPO, in 2021.

-The aggregate fees included in the Audit fees are those fees billed for the applicable fiscal year.
+- (1) Consist of aggregate fees for professional services provided in connection with the annual audit of our consolidated financial statements, the review of our quarterly condensed consolidated financial statements, consultations on accounting matters directly related to the audit, and comfort letter procedures in connection with our public offerings in 2023 and 2022.
+The aggregate fees included in the Audit fees are those fees billed for the applicable fiscal year. - (2) The tax fees consist of fees incurred in connection with tax return and research tax credit services.